-- 21.3 All cars must be fitted with a car positioning system which has been manufactured by the FIA designated supplier to a specification determined by the FIA.
-No other parts which, in the opinion of the FIA are capable of performing a similar function, may be fitted to any car. - 21.1 During the entire Commencing twenty-nine (29) hours prior to the start of P1Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire.
+- 21.1 Commencing twenty-nine (29) hours prior to the scheduled start of P1, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire. - 21.2 In addition to the restrictions detailed in Article 21.1, the following are specifically not permitted: - a) Engine, gearbox or radiator covers whilst engines are being changed or moved around the garage. - b) Covers over spare wings when they are on a stand in the pit lane not being used. - c) Parts such as (but not limited to) spare floors, fuel rigs or tool trolleys may not be used as an obstruction.

-- 21.2 In addition to the restrictions detailed in Article 21.1, above the following are specifically not permitted: - a) Engine, gearbox or radiator covers whilst engines are being changed or moved around the garage. - b) Covers over spare wings when they are on a stand in the pit lane not being used. - c) Parts such as (but not limited to) spare floors, fuel rigs or tool trolleys may not be used as an obstruction. - 21.3 The following are permitted: - a) Covers which are placed over damaged cars or components. - b) A transparent tool tray, no more than 50mm deep, placed on top of the rear wing. - c) Warming or heat retaining covers for the engine and gearbox on the grid. - d) A rear wing cover designed specifically to protect a mechanic starting the car from fire. - e) Covers over the tyre manufacturer's code numbers (not the FIA bar code numbers). - f) A cover over the car in the parc fermé overnight. - g) A cover over the car in the pit lane or grid if it is raining. - h) Tyre heating blankets as described in Article 10.8.4d) and 10.8.512.7.3 of the Technical Regulations.
+21.3 The following are permitted:

+- a) Covers which are placed over damaged cars or components. - b) A transparent tool tray, no more than 50mm deep, placed on top of the rear wing. - c) Warming or heat retaining covers for the engine and gearbox on the grid. - d) A rear wing cover designed specifically to protect a mechanic starting the car from fire. - e) Covers over the tyre manufacturer's code numbers (not the FIA bar code numbers). - f) A cover over the car in the parc fermé overnight. - g) A cover over the car in the pit lane or grid if it is raining. - h) Tyre heating blankets as described in Article 10.8.4d) and 10.8.5 of the Technical Regulations.